mapa815/randomCodes/README.md

 # Messing in leetcode

-Currently random codes did on leetcode
+Currently random codes solved on leetcode